Friday, 26 December 2025

 Tanji Beach is an area for the local fisherpeople, traders and merchants of fish and other seafood; suppliers of fishing equipment and fuel for the fishing boats, and so on.
 It is not a tourist area.

-So while everyone else was braving the waves and splashing around in the Atlantic Ocean, there I was resolutely remaining on firm land, utterly convinced that I am not an aquatic creature.
+So while everyone else was braving the waves and splashing around in the Atlantic Ocean, there I was resolutely remaining on dry land, utterly convinced that I am not an aquatic creature.
 This beach, though, is heavenly.
-If I lived anywhere nearby, I would be on here every single day.
+If I lived anywhere nearby, I would be here every single day.
 At Brufut Beach,

 Banjul, Gambia